fdrury/RiseAndShine/README.md

 Using:
 Adafruit IO
 Zapier (tested and seems better than IFTTT)
+^ Does run automatically

 Hardware:
 Feather Huzzah ESP8266

 Issues:
-Clock display intermittently turns off (due to hardware - no_fix) Clock can take a very long time (~5min) to update.
-Has to do with dropped packets?
-What if alarm packet is dropped???
+Clock display intermittently turns off (due to hardware - wontFix) What if alarm packet is dropped???
 Needs testing.